Water turbine: Impulse turbines

 Impulse turbines change the velocity of a water jet.
 The jet pushes on the turbine's curved blades which changes the direction of the flow.
 The resulting change in momentum (impulse) causes a force on the turbine blades.
 Since the turbine is spinning, the force acts through a distance (work) and the diverted water flow is left with diminished energy.
 An impulse turbine is one in which the pressure of the fluid flowing over the rotor blades is constant and all the work output is due to the change in kinetic energy of the fluid.

 Prior to hitting the turbine blades, the water's pressure (potential energy) is converted to kinetic energy by a nozzle and focused on the turbine.
 No pressure change occurs at the turbine blades, and the turbine doesn't require a housing for operation.

 Newton's second law describes the transfer of energy for impulse turbines.

-Impulse turbines are often used in very high (>300m/1000 ft) head applications.
+Impulse turbines are often used in very high (>300 m or 1000 ft) head applications.